dulrich/ulrichdev/content/humour.md

 "I don't want to pollute their minds, so I keep childrens' shows 8-bit clean."

+## Angry Orchard

+Two orchards were located next to each other, an olive orchard and a nut orchard.
+The olive trees were puzzled, as the nut trees always seemed angry.
+One day an olive leaned over and said,
+"Excuse me, but why do you look angry all the time?"
+"Because I'm a pissed-off-at-yo," the nut tree snarled back.

 ## Preferred Language

 A Mexican developer goes to a gamedev interview: